vmware/power-validated-solutions-for-cloud-foundation/README.md

 ## License

-Copyright 2023-2025 Broadcom.
+© Broadcom.
 All Rights Reserved.
+The term "Broadcom" refers to Broadcom Inc. and/or its subsidiaries.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: